Please note: this programme is currently pending CIOB re-accreditation. Details will be updated here shortly.

 Fees

-One End Point Assessment (EPA) attempt is included in the apprenticeship levy funding.
-Any EPA resits are payable by the employer outside the levy.
-The EPA resit fees are:
+One End Point Assessment (EPA) attempt is included in the funding.
+Any resits are paid by the employer:

 Careers/professional development

-Apprentices must be in full-time employment, as a trainee, assistant commercial manager or more experienced role.
-They will develop a well-rounded understanding of the construction process, the specification of building work, cost analysis, procurement and management of building contracts.
+Apprentices must be in full-time employment, whether as a trainee, assistant commercial manager, or in a more experienced role.
+The programme equips them with a comprehensive understanding of the construction process, including building specifications, cost analysis, procurement, and contract management, enabling them to make a meaningful impact in their role.

 Course Leader